arkyabanerjee/Stroke-Detection-Model-/README.md

 Recall: 0.96
 F1-score: 0.78
 ROC AUC: 0.72

+The model works very well for not giving false negative predictions, which is the most important criteria that needs to be fulfilled in this scenario.
 Usage
 To use the model, you will need to install the required Python packages listed in the requirements.txt file.
 Once installed, you can load the model using the following code: